mangalam-research/wed/tech_notes.rst

 Memory Leaks
 ------------

-There seem to be a small memory leak upon reloading a window with Wed in it.
+There seems to be a small memory leak upon reloading a window with wed in it.

 Tests performed with Chrome's memory profiler by doing:

-1. One load.
+1. One load,
-2. Issuing a memory profile.
+2. issuing a memory profile,
-3. Reload.
+3. reload, and
-4. Issuing a memory profile.
+4. issuing a memory profile

-Show that the whole Walker tree created before the first profile is created still exists at the time of the second profile.
-Upon reload, Wed stops all MutationObservers, removes all event handlers, and deletes the data structure of the document being edited.
-I do not know of a good explanation for the leak.
+show that the whole Walker tree created before the first profile is created still exists at the time of the second profile.
+Upon reload, wed stops all MutationObservers, removes all event handlers, and deletes the data structure of the document being edited.
+We do not know of a good explanation for the leak.

 ..
 LocalWords:  contenteditable MutationObserver MutationObservers